optimizacija/advent-of-code-2021/README.md

 # Contact

-I'm looking into branching off from Fullstack development into Rust programming as my full time job.
+I am looking into branching off from fullstack Typescript development into more performance oriented Rust programming.
+I'm a lifelong learner and diving into the unknown is my one true passion.
+As Socrates once said, *"Education is the kindling of a flame, not the filling of a vessel"*.

 If you're hiring, feel free to contact me on [Linkedin](https://www.linkedin.com/in/jan-male%C5%A1-49013616a/).